davidrmiller/neural2d/README.md

      **layerCombined** from layerHorizontal
      output size 1 from layerCombined

-1. The *size-spec* can specify two dimensions, or one.
+1. In the *xy-spec*  and in the X,Y part of the *dxy-spec*, you may specify one or two dimensions.
 Spaces are not allowed in the size spec.
 If only one dimension is given, the other is assumed to be 1.
 For example:

  * "8x8" means 64 neurons in an 8 x 8 arrangement.
  * "8x1" means a row of 8 neurons